business woman on laptop working

 Consider these risks before choosing to dive into a real estate partnership:

-• Work styles or opinions may differ.
-Inviting another person (or more than one person) into the fold can create personality or management-style conflict.
+• Work styles or opinions may differ: Inviting another person (or more than one person) into the fold can create personality or management-style conflicts.

-• Earnings will be divided.
-Splitting earnings could completely undermine cash flow earnings between partners, particularly in a bad real estate environment or lackluster investment.
+• Earnings will be divided: Splitting profits could undermine cash flow earnings between partners, particularly in a bad real estate environment or lackluster investment.

 Where To Find Real Estate Investors For A Partnership

-You can find real estate investors for a partnership in several ways: through bank financing, a real estate investment club, crowdfunding, your current personal or professional network, and online resources such as social media.
+You can find real estate investors for a partnership several ways: through bank financing, a real estate investment club, crowdfunding, your current personal or professional network and online resources such as social media.
 Let’s learn a little about each option.

 Consider Mortgage Financing